PonaFly/recipe_generator/README.md

 ### steps:

-1. data_scraping.py - you must change food_url => others fields too, because, I think, I have no rule to submit website from which I do scrapping.
+1. data_scraping.py - you must change food_url => others fields too

 So, after running this script we have result .pkl file, which have dictionaries of recepies(name, instructions,etc)

 2. Then you need to use data_manipulating.ipynb to make sequences